primatejs/primate/docs/guide/configuration.md

 The directory where components are located.
 [Components](/guide/components) are used as HTML files or by frontend frameworks.
-The `view` handler will try to load any referenced component file from this directory.
+The `view` handler will try to load any referenced component filename from this directory.

 ### paths.pages